Location

 Church of St. Bartholomew

-At first glance the Baroque church neighbouring the Unitas Hotel sparks little interest.
-However, when approached from Konviktska street you are faced with a magnificent façade decorated with statues of the twelve apostles, Christ and the Virgin Mary from the workshop of the sculptors Braun, Brokoff and Jäckle.
-During the totalitarian regime it served as weapons storage for the State Secret Police.
+At initial glance, the Baroque church adjacent to Unitas Hotel may not pique much interest.
+However, upon approaching from Konviktska Street, you're met with a stunning façade adorned with statues of the twelve apostles, Christ, and the Virgin Mary, crafted by sculptors Braun, Brokoff, and Jäckle.
+Throughout the communist era, it functioned as a storage facility for weapons by the State Secret Police.

 Rotunda of the Finding of the Holy Cross

-It is a copy of the original 14th century chapel where Jan Hus preached his revolutionary ideas for which he was later burnt at the stake in the German town of Konstanz.
-His death sparked the Hussite revolution between the years 1419-1434 which changed the course of history of the Czech monarchy.
-The restored chapel serves as a memorial to the Hussite movement and serves as a ceremonial auditorium for several Prague Universities.
+This replicated 14th-century chapel replicates the original site where Jan Hus preached his revolutionary ideas, leading to his later execution by burning at the stake in the German town of Konstanz.
+His martyrdom ignited the Hussite revolution, spanning from 1419 to 1434, profoundly altering the trajectory of the Czech monarchy's history.
+The renovated chapel now stands as a tribute to the Hussite movement and doubles as a ceremonial venue for various Prague Universities.

 Velvet Revolution Monument